 Many will want to hear more about the product or do their own research before they commit to making a purchase.
 They can be converted into customers, but it will take some time and patience to win them over.

 That’s where funnels come into the picture.
-By collecting their information first and sending them through a funnel, you can sway them towards making a purchase.
+By collecting their information first and sending them through a funnel, you can sway them towards making an online purchase.

-Let’s take a look at how the top brands are using Facebook funnels to get leads and turn them into sales.
+Let’s take a look at how the top brands are using Facebook funnels to sell online.

 In the following ad, they offer a free digital marketing guide.